billba/middleware/README.md

 ### Recognizers

 At first glace Recognizers seem like a great example of code that you want to run, at most, once per turn.
 But in fact a cache of recognized utterances should span turns.
-As a result, there is no cleanup necessary.

 In [Sample 6: Recognizer](src/samples/recognizer.ts) we: